Thursday, 15 November 2012

 “The Aborigines are known for practicing something called a ‘walkabout’, a rite of passage for young and old people alike.
 They would go out into the bush and stay there for days, weeks, or even months, living off the land, becoming one with the spirits whom they believe live there, and then return.
 Some say that the spirits act as guides and protect the humans.
 Bond wasn’t a religious man, but he stood there under the stars and closed his eyes.
 He breathed deeply several times, concentrating on the silence of the desert.”

 From what is known about Ian Fleming’s background, and the fact that he based much of Bond on his own experience, it is fair to say that Bond was probably from a nonconformist Protestant background, as his father was a Scot from Glencoe, and Fleming himself was of this religion.
-The Protestant religion also fits more with the Anglo-Saxon, British Raj, patriotic elements which the pre-war spy thrillers with their support of the British Empire, which the Bond novels were partially descended from where the villain was mostly a foreigner, usually from Europe, and never from within Albion’s shores.
+The Protestant religion also fits more with the Anglo-Saxon, British Raj, patriotic elements which were staples of the the pre-war spy thrillers with their support of the British Empire.
+The Bond novels were partially descended from these pre-war thrillers where the villain was mostly always a foreigner, usually from Europe, and never from within Albion’s shores.
 As Amis points out in his Dossier, “Throughout Bond’s adventures no Englishman does anything bad.
 The villains are Americans, Bulgars, Chigroes, Corsicans, Germans, Italians, Jugoslavs, Koreans, Russians, Sicilians, Spanish-Americans and Turks.”
 “To use foreigners as villains is a convention older than our literature.”
 The rightness of England has with the attendant notion of the rightness of the Anglo-Saxon mainly Protestant view of England (the "Protestant work ethic" etc.), and this is why I think I can accurately pinpoint what religion Bond was born into and practiced - the Protestant religion and the Scots Presbyterian denomination.

 Amen.